obriencj/python-promises/README.md

 Proxies are a way to write promises without *looking* like you're writing promises.
 You treat the proxy as though it were the answer itself.
-A proxy is created by invoking the `promises.lazy_proxy` function, and passing a nullary work function as the single argument.
+A proxy is created by invoking the `lazy_proxy` function, and passing a nullary work function as the single argument.
 If your work delivers an int, then treat the proxy like an int.
 If your work delivers a dictionary, then treat the proxy like it were a dictionary.

 A proxy tries fairly hard to act like the delivered value, by passing along almost every conceivable call to the underlying answer.